Walid-khaled/autonomous_mobile_robots/README.md

 As shown, the odom data diverge by time when reaching the path points without any feedback from the odometery data.

 ### PD Controller

 A PD controller was developed to incorporate the odometery data as feedback.
 It is implemented in 2 stages; reaching yhe target position and correcting the orientation.
+Check **"hagen_control/hagen_control/diff_drive_PD_control.py"**

 https://user-images.githubusercontent.com/90580636/205747639-0930f718-3cef-40f2-9913-4f9b7f47750d.mp4